akononovicius/physRisk-content-repository/articles/2011/newton-raphson.md

 Let see how method fares in case of more complex equation - \\\( z^5+z^3+2 \imath z+1=0  \\\).
 Let the real part of expected roots be constrained in \[0;5\], while imaginary being in \[-0.25;1.75\].
-In the image bellow we can see three different roots.
+In the image below we can see three different roots.
 Though only one is seen fully, while the others are seen only partly (via basins).

 ![z5+z3+2iz+1](/uploads/2011/05/fig1a.png)